 Transcriptomics 1: Course objectives and methodology

 The goal of this course is to prepare a student for real-world applications of RNA-seq.
-We will review methods of quantitative and qualitative analysis of RNA in a sample, how data is generated using Next Generation Sequencing, and use data from a sample project “Patient Derived Xenograft: Transcriptomic Biomarkers of Breast Cancer” to practice generating a table of expression from raw FASTQ files.
+We will review methods of quantitative and qualitative analysis of RNA in a sample, how data is generated using Next Generation Sequencing and use a sample project “Patient Derived Xenograft: Transcriptomic Biomarkers of Breast Cancer” to practice generating a table of expression from raw FASTq files.
 We will also learn to preview and visualize the resulting data using Principal Component Analysis (PCA).
 To perform the example analysis detailed in the course, students will need access to the T-BioInfo platform.
-Account information can be requested in an email to firstname.lastname@example.org.
+Account information can be requested in an email to email@example.com.
 Microsoft Excel is also used for plotting results.

 We would like to thank the following people who helped to prepare the projects, develop the tools, and compile the the learning resources for this course: